edsu/inkdroid.org/_posts/2021-06-11-dont-think.md

 accounts were helpful because they highlighted the degree of uncertainty and anxiety that researchers felt around their use of theory.
 Hammond and his participants noted the connection to Grounded theory [@Glaser:1967], and the role of reflexivity in qualitative methods more generally.
-But he suggestes that a broader discussion of theorizing takes it out of the realm of what happens when asking specific research questions, and into the exploratory work that needs to happen before.
+But he suggests that a broader discussion of theorizing takes it out of the realm of what happens when asking specific research questions, and into the exploratory work that needs to happen before.